-Appendix (I): Bismark Genome Preparation
+(I) Bismark Genome Preparation

-A full list of options can also be viewed by typing: bismark genome preparation --help help/man Displays this help file. verbose Print verbose output for more details or debugging. yes/yes_to_all Answer yes to safety related questions (such as "Are you sure you want to overwrite any existing files in the Bisulfite_Genomes folder?"). path_to_bowtie /.. /> The full path to your Bowtie 1/ Bowtie 2 installation.
+A full list of options can also be viewed by typing: bismark_genome_preparation --help help/man Displays this help file. verbose Print verbose output for more details or debugging. yes/yes_to_all Answer yes to safety related questions (such as "Are you sure you want to overwrite any existing files in the Bisulfite_Genomes folder?"). path_to_bowtie /.. /> The full path to your Bowtie 1/ Bowtie 2 installation.
 If the path is not provided as an option you will be prompted for it later. . /> The full path to your Bowtie 1/ Bowtie 2 installation.
-If the path is not provided as an option you will be prompted for it later. bowtiel This will create bisulfite indexes for Bowtie 1.
-(Default: Bowtie 2). bowtie2 This will create bisulfite indexes for Bowtie 2.
-(Default: ON). single_fasta Instruct the Bowtie Indexer to write the converted genomes into single-entry FastA files instead of making one multi-FastA file (MFA) per chromosome.
+If the path is not provided as an option you will be prompted for it later. bowtie2 This will create bisulfite indexes for Bowtie 2.
+(Default: Bowtie 1). single_fasta Instruct the Bowtie Indexer to write the converted genomes into single-entry FastA files instead of making one multi-FastA file (MFA) per chromosome.
 This might be useful if individual bisulfite converted chromosomes are needed (e.g. for debugging), however it can cause a problem with indexing if the number of chromosomes is vast (this is likely to be in the range of several thousand files; operating systems can only handle lists up to a certain length.
 Some newly assembled genomes may contain 20000-50000 contig of scaffold files which do exceed this list length limit).